Zyadbassem/threejsjourney_2/README.md

 ## Shadows

-in this lesson we'll learn how shadows work
+in this lesson we'll learn how shadows work first you should have a plane as ground and a sphere and ambient light and a directional light so go ahead and do this then come back